 ECON 101 Principles of Economics

-POLI 202 Statistical Analysis and Mapping of Social Science Data or MATH 111 Elementary Statistics and Probability, or PSYC 250 Statistical Methods, or ECON 200 Introduction to Statistical Methods, or another approved statistics course
+POLI 202 Statistical Analysis and Mapping of Social Science Data or MATH 111 Elementary Statistics with Applications, or PSYC 250 Statistical Methods

 ACCT 210 Principles of Financial Accounting and Reporting

 BUS 226 The Rise of American Capitalism 1860-1932

 BUS 310 Principles of Management and Organization Behavior

 GLB 336 International Business or other approved international course